 5. Goldfield Ghost Town, Arizona

 Goldfield Ghost Town near Apache Junction, Arizona doesn’t feel at all ghostly, but it’s such a fun place to visit.
-This historic town was a hotbed of gold mining in the 1890s, but like many mining towns of the era, died when the ore dried up.
+This historic town was a hotbed of gold mining in the 1890s, but like many mining towns of the era, it died when the ore dried up.

 Goldfield now boasts a lively tourism industry with Wild West shows, train rides, restaurants, bars, museums, gold panning, and even a zip line that flies past the Superstition Mountains.

 This family-friendly location also has a campground just down the street.
-Lost Dutchman State Park is open year round and has 138 sites with 68 of those sites with electric and water hookups.
+Lost Dutchman State Park is open year-round and has 138 sites with 68 of those sites with electric and water hookups.
 Cabins are also available for rent.

 6. Glenrio, Texas/New Mexico